swiss-seismological-service/REIA/docs/calculations.md

 files = psa03.csv, psa06.csv
 ```

+With the csv files in this the respective format.
+One or multiple files can be specified (with one or multiple IMTs per file), if multiple files are provided, they will be combined by matching the lat/lon coordinates, coordinates not present in all files will be fully ignored (inner join).
-With the csv files in this the respective format, standard units used by USGS shakemaps are expected.
+Standard units used by USGS shakemaps are expected.
 Ie. %g for acceleration, cm/s for velocity, etc. The order of the IMT's should match the order specified in the `intensity_measure_types` parameter.

 ```csv
 lat,lon,psa03_%g,lnpsa03_uncertainty